dstufft/personal-peps/git-and-github.rst

 common sentiment if you go around and ask people who are using these services often.

-Finally a reason to choose a web service at all over something that is self hosted is to be able to more efficiently use volunteer time and donated resources.
+Finally a reason to choose a web service at all over something that is self-hosted is to be able to more efficiently use volunteer time and donated resources.
 Every additional service hosted on the PSF infrastruture by the PSF infrastructure team further spreads out the amount of time that the volunteers on that team have to spend and uses some chunk of resources that